Stage 7 - Victory Conditions

 Investigating the code:

-• num_of_enemy = 0 → creates our class variable
+• num_of_enemy = 0 → this creates the class variable.

-• need to be placed before the __init__ method
+• Class variables must be written before the __init__ method.

-• Enemy.num_of_enemy += 1 → increases num_of_enemy by one each time a new Enemy object is created.
+• Enemy.num_of_enemy += 1 → this adds 1 to num_of_enemy every time a new Enemy is created.

 Now that we are keeping track of the number of enemies, but we can’t see what that number is.
 So let’s create a method to find out how many enemies are in the dungeon